ExpressionEngine/ExpressionEngine-User-Guide/docs/development/extensions.md

 Within ExpressionEngine are what is known as "hooks"; little snippets of code in over 100 strategic places that allow the calling of third-party scripts that can rewrite and modify the inner workings of the program.
 By hooking into the core, you can do things like modify an entire Control Panel page, add/remove functionality, and modify the appearance of certain page elements.
 Hooks enable third party developers to modify aspects of ExpressionEngine without hacking the core.

-## Generate Our Extension Files
+## Creating Our Extension Files

 We can give our add-on the ability to hook into the core of ExpressionEngine by using the CLI:

 ```
 $ php system/ee/eecli.php make:extension-hook

 ```

-Follow the prompts to add an extension file to your add-on.

 TIP: Files that interact with ExpressionEngine core hooks are referred to as "extensions" because they extend the functionality of ExpressionEngine.

-This will create an `ext[addon_name].php` file in our add-on along with an `Extensions` folder where we will build out the code we want to run when we interact with a core hook.
+This will create an `ext.[addon_name].php` file in our add-on along with an `Extensions` folder where we will build out the code we want to run when we interact with a core hook.

 Inside our `Extensions` folder the CLI will create a file with the same name as the core hook we plan to use.

 ```
 amazing_add_on